 Meet Our Team

-Recordare is an exciting young professional vocal ensemble founded by conductor Harry Bradford and Sopranos Danni and Kirsty O’Neill.
-We are comprised of 8 -22 (depending on the project) recent alumni from the Genesis Sixteen scheme, students from the Royal Academy of Music and former choral scholars from leading institutions such as the Universities of Oxford, Cambridge, Durham and Royal Holloway.
+Recordare is an exciting young professional vocal ensemble founded by conductor Harry Bradford and Sopranos Danni and Kirsty O’Neill in November 2018.
+We are comprised of 6-22 alumni from the Genesis Sixteen scheme, the Royal Academy of Music and former choral scholars from leading institutions such as the Universities of Oxford, Cambridge, Durham and Royal Holloway.

 Harry Bradford - Co-Founder and Conductor